kreismit/ECE4960/Notes/OtherLessonsLearned.md

 ### If you have a touchscreen...

 Firefox doesn't let you touch-scroll by default unless you set the environment variable `MOZ_USE_XINPUT2=1`.
-Not sure why it isn't enabled by default, but setting this does the trick.
-I set the variable by adding this line to my `~/.bashrc`:

-`export MOZ_USE_XINPUT2=1`.
+I tried setting the variable by adding a line to my `~/.bashrc`.
+However, this script only runs when the terminal application is run, so unless you start Firefox from a terminal window, touch scrolling still doesn't work.
+Actually, I had to add this line to the file `/etc/security/pam_env.conf`:

+	MOZ_USE_XINPUT2 DEFAULT=1.

+ The reason this is not set by default is that the environment variable isn't enabled for security reasons. 🤷

 In the terminal, run `gsettings set org.gnome.settings-daemon.peripherals.mouse drag-threshold 24` to keep stuff from being dragged when you touch the screen intentionally or accidentally.
+The drag threshold, 24 pixels, is about the max it can reasonably be before intentional drags don't work.
 I added this to my `~/.bashrc` file (just `nano` or `gedit .bashrc` in the terminal) to make it automatically change the drag threshold every time I log in.

 ## .bashrc